Mogpog has typhoons. Colorado has snow.

 We have no crystal balls to know the future.

-We hope she has many graduation ceremonies, has dreams and achieves them, takes advantage of her abilities, compensates for her shortcomings, finds people that love her.
+We hope Gwen has many graduation ceremonies, has dreams and achieves them, takes advantage of her abilities, compensates for her shortcomings, finds the people she needs to find.

 By the end of the ceremony, balloons are broken or fly up and away into the coconut trees.